-Are your Labourers dumb?
+Is your Labourer dumb?
 Or you've been CURSED?
+Labour Problems Explored

-When the “tappers” were asked to predict how many of the “tapped” songs would be recognised by listeners, they would estimate the success ration in 50%.
-The curse of knowledge is demonstrated here as the “tappers” are so familiar with what they were tapping they could practically hear the melody, which caused them to assume that the listeners would easily recognise the tune.
-Furthermore, it was actually frustrating to them not having the listener’s understanding.
-The actual success rate in recognising the songs where 2.5% - one time in 40, not one in 2.
+✅When the survey respondents “tappers” were asked to predict how many of the “tapped” songs would be recognized by listeners, they would estimate the success ratio at 50%.
+The curse of knowledge is demonstrated here as the “tappers” are so familiar with what they were tapping they could practically hear the melody, which caused them to assume that the listeners would easily recognize the tune.
+Furthermore, it was actually frustrating to them not to have the listener’s understanding.
+The actual success rate in recognizing the songs where 2.5% - one time in 40, not one in 2.

 “The “curse of knowledge” is a natural mental bias that occurs when an individual, communicating with other individuals, unknowingly assumes that the others have a common understanding background.”

-For instance, in a construction setting, a tradesman may have some difficulties and getting frustrated when teaching his labourers about their jobs as they can hardly put themselves in the position of their apprentice – this is a perfect example of how the "curse of knowledge" may play out in our everyday lives.
+For instance, in a construction setting, a tradesman may have some difficulties and get frustrated when teaching his labourers about their jobs and work problems as they can hardly put themselves in the position of their apprentice – this is a perfect example of how the "curse of knowledge" may play out in our everyday lives.

 ✳️ If a Project Manager or a Construction Foreman is constantly having trouble getting the ideas across with the Construction Labourers, maybe they're having trouble working around their own "curse".